2 suspects sought following robbery at Peterborough park: police - Peterborough | Globalnews.ca

 Peterborough police are looking for two suspects following a reported robbery at a park early Friday.

-According to the Peterborough Police Service, around 1:30 a.m. officers were called to the area of George and Rink streets, where they were informed of a robbery at a nearby park.
+According to the Peterborough Police Service, around 1:30 a.m. officers were called to the area of George and Rink streets, where they were informed of a robbery at a nearby Del Crary Park.
 Police say two unknown men approached two other men.

 One of the suspects brandished a knife and took the keys to a motorcycle belonging to one of the victims.
 Police say one of the victims suffered minor injuries but declined medical assistance.